stackhpc/slurm-k8s-cluster/README.md

 * var_lib_mysql     ( -> /var/lib/mysql )

-A named RWM volume mounted to `/home` is also expected, this can be external or can be deployed using the scripts in the `/nfs` directory (See "Deploying the Cluster")
+A named ReadWriteMany (RWX) volume mounted to `/home` is also expected, this can be external or can be deployed using the scripts in the `/nfs` directory (See "Deploying the Cluster")

 ## Configuring the Cluster